AAlkiyumi/AAlkiyumi/README.md

 </div>
 </div>

-I am currently enrolled as a Senior at the University of Cincinnati pursuing an undergraduate degree in Computer Science, graduating in May 2026.
-I have a strong background in data science, software development, and web development.
-I'm passionate about solving complex problems and building scalable solutions.
+I’m graduating in May 2026 with a dual degree in Computer Science (B.S.) and Business Administration (MBA) from the University of Cincinnati.
+I bring a strong foundation in data science, machine learning, and software development, paired with a strategic understanding of business and decision-making.
+I specialize in transforming complex data into clear, actionable insights that drive real-world impact.
+I thrive at the intersection of technology and strategy, where analytical thinking meets business value.
+I’m currently seeking full-time data science opportunities where I can contribute immediately and continue growing as both a technical expert and a strategic thinker.

 ## 🚀 Skills
 - **Programming Languages**: Python, C/C++, Visual Basic for Applications (VBA)